 When you’re letting go of an item, or finding its proper home, you’re building the discrimination faculty of your mind.
 That part of your mind that decides what should have your attention and what shouldn’t.
 You’re building the ability to discriminate what you should be keeping and what can really go.

-Much like meditating.
+This is much like meditating.
 You give your attention to your mantra, your breath or a guided meditation/sound.
 When you observe your mind wandering to those pesky, persistent thoughts, you discriminate and shift it back to what’s important to you.
-That is, resting within yourself via your practise.
+That is, resting within yourself via your practice.
 In both the decluttering process and meditation, you’re stepping away from thoughts, feelings and things that were keeping your mind and spirit from moving forward and expanding.

 It’s a meditative step even if it doesn’t feel like it.
 It eventually grows our ability to be in the ‘now’ and give our attention to what’s truly important.